asya2ross/asya2ross/README.md

 ## 🎯 Career Goal

-I am actively seeking a remote **Junior** or **Intern** position.
+I am actively seeking a **Junior** or **Intern** position.
 I am looking for a team that values diversity of thought and provides an environment where I can contribute, add real value, and grow.